mrp-interface/shinymrp/README.md

 ### Prerequisites:  C++ Toolchain

 shinymrp requires a modern C++ compiler and the GNU Make build utility (a.k.a. “gmake”) for compiling Stan programs.
-These vary by operating system.
+These vary by different operating systems.

 #### Linux